teholm/amazon-guardduty-hands-on/README.md

 That is all you need to do.
 There are no prerequisites you need to set up, no agents to install, and no hardware to configure.
 From the moment you enable GuardDuty it begins analyzing all of the VPC Flow Logs, CloudTrail logs, and DNS Logs in that region.
 DNS Logs are generated from the default AWS DNS resolvers used for your VPCs and are not an available data source to customers.

-> If you are using a 3rd party DNS resolver or if you set up your own DNS resolvers, then GuardDuty cannot access, process, and identify threats from this data source.
+> If you are using a 3rd party DNS resolver or if you set up your own DNS resolvers, then GuardDuty cannot access, process, and identify threats from that data source.

 GuardDuty accesses all of these [data sources](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_data-sources.html) without any of them having to be enabled; although it is a best practice to enable CloudTrail and VPC Flow Logs for your own analysis.
-GuardDuty is a regional service so in order for the service to monitor these data sources in other regions you need to enable it in those regions.
-You can accomplish this by following the same steps above and enabling it through the console but most customers are using the APIs to programmatically enable it in all regions.
+GuardDuty is a regional service so in order for the service to monitor these data sources in other regions you will need to enable it in those regions.
+You can accomplish this by following the same steps above and enabling it through the console but most customers are using the APIs to programmatically enable it in all regions and across multiple accounts.
 Regardless of the number of VPCs, IAM users, or other AWS resources in your account, there is no impact to your resources because all of the processing is being done within the managed service.

 > The pricing for GuardDuty is based on the quantity of AWS CloudTrail Events analyzed and the volume of Amazon VPC Flow Log and DNS Log data analyzed (per GB).
-Each region in each AWS Account has a free 30 trial to better forecast what the cost of the service would be.
+Each region in an AWS Account has a free 30 day trial to better forecast what the cost of the service will be.

 ![GuardDuty Enabled](images/screenshot3.png "GuardDuty Enabled")

 ### Findings

 Now that GuardDuty is enabled it is actively monitoring the three data sources for malicious or unauthorized behavior as it relates to your EC2 instances and AWS IAM Principals.
 You should be taken directly to the **Findings** tab which will show finding details as GuardDuty detects them.
 After deploying the scenario, you will start to see GuardDuty findings being detected.
-Each finding is broken down into the format below to allow for a concise yet readable description of potential security issues.
+Each finding is broken down into the following format to allow for a concise yet readable description of potential security issues.

 **ThreatPurpose : ResourceTypeAffected / ThreatFamilyName .
 ThreatFamilyVariant !
 Artifact**

 > Click [here](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types.html#type-format) for a complete description each part.

 There are certain findings that will require a baseline (7 - 14 days) to be established so GuardDuty is able to understand regular behavior and identity anomalies.
 An example of a finding that requires a baseline would be if an EC2 instance started communicating with a remote host on an unusual port or an IAM User who has no prior history of modifying Route Tables starts making modifications.
 All of the findings generated in these scenarios will be based on signatures, so the findings will be detected 10 minutes after the completion of the CloudFormation stack.
-The delay is due to the amount of time it takes for the information about a threat to appear in one of the log files and the time GuardDuty is able to detect the finding.
+The delay is due to the amount of time it takes for the information about a threat to appear in one of the data sources and the amount of time it takes for GuardDuty to access and analyze that particular data source.

 > Click [here](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types.html#actual-types) for a complete list of current GuardDuty finding types.

 ## Deploy the Environment <a name="deploy"/>

 To initiate the scenarios and begin generating GuardDuty findings you need to run the provided CloudFormation template.
-Given that you will be simulating attacks and doing remediations, you should run the CloudFormation template in a non-production account.
-After running through this scenario, you can look at how you can implement GuardDuty and associated remediations in a multi-account structure so you are able to aggregate findings from other accounts and use the service in a more productionized manner.

 Region| Deploy
 ------|-----